w3c/css-houdini-drafts/css-layout-api/README.md

 ```

 One important thing to note is that you can't change the `inlineSize` or `blockSize` of a fragment
 once have received it from a child layout.
-The _only_ thing you can change is it's position (with
+The _only_ thing you can change is its position (with
 `inlineStart` or `blockStart`) relative to the parent.

 See below for a description of baselines.

 The `unpositionedBoxes` attribute is a list of `Box`es which couldn't be positioned by the child.
-The current layout can choose to layout and position these, or it can pass them up to it's parent.
+The current layout can choose to layout and position these, or it can pass them up to its parent.

 #### The `ConstraintSpace`